-How to integrate SAP Cloud Platform Transport Management into your CI/CD pipeline
+How to integrate SAP Cloud Transport Management into your CI/CD pipeline

-If you wish for a standardized, enterprise-ready change management process for your applications running on SAP Cloud Platform, SAP Cloud Platform Transport Management* is the right service for you.
-It allows you to manage the transport of development artifacts and application-specific content (such as from SAP Cloud Platform Integration) between different SAP Cloud Platform accounts and adds transparency on the audit trail of changes – get information about who performed which changes in your production accounts and when.
-Also, SAP Cloud Platform Transport Management allows you to establish a separation of concerns: for example, a developer (of an application or SAP Cloud Platform content artifacts) can trigger the propagation of the latest changes, which then results in a transport handled by a central ops team.
+If you wish for a standardized, enterprise-ready change management process for your applications running on SAP Business Technology Platform, SAP Cloud Transport Management* is the right service for you.
+It allows you to manage the transport of development artifacts and application-specific content (such as from SAP Cloud Integration) between different SAP BTP accounts and adds transparency on the audit trail of changes – get information about who performed which changes in your production accounts and when.
+Also, SAP Cloud Transport Management allows you to establish a separation of concerns: for example, a developer (of an application or SAP BTP content artifacts) can trigger the propagation of the latest changes, which then results in a transport handled by a central ops team.

 For this combined approach, a smooth integration from the automated CI environment into the controlled transport management environment is key.
-To enable this scenario, the transport management service is now also integrated into SAP’s Jenkins-based library for continuous delivery – Project “Piper”.
+To enable this scenario, the transport management service is integrated into SAP Continuous Integration and Delivery service and SAP’s library for continuous delivery with open-source and third-party CI/CD servers – Project “Piper”.

 With this integration, your fully qualified Multitarget Application (MTA) archive gets automatically handed over to the SAP Cloud Platform Transport Management service, along the following typical process flow: